gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 ##### **Variable 3)** Copy Functions

-For each payload length in a run, the benchmarking tool tests with three different copy functions.
-The tool uses the copy function to read or write data between the tool and memory:
+For each payload length in a run, the benchmarking tool uses the copy functions to read or write data between the tool and memory.
+It currently tests with three different copy functions:

 - **glibc memory copy**: memcpy().
 - **naive memory copy**: using incrementing unsigned long C pointers that point to the destination and source (*d++ = *s++).
 - **Apex memory copy**: A [fast memory copy](https://www.codeproject.com/Articles/1110153/Apex-memmove-the-fastest-memcpy-memmove-on-x-x-EVE)
 , with available source code.

 The benchmark tool runs the test multiple times for each copy function tested.
 The default number of tests is 5, but the value can be changed by specifying the